spruceid/didkit/.github/ISSUE_TEMPLATE/feature-request-for-didkit.md

 ---
-name: Feature request for Credible
+name: Feature request for DIDKit
 about: Suggest an idea for this project
 title: 'DIDKit Feature request: [FEATURE] '
 labels: ''